 (12) The president submitted, with his concurrence, a list of purchases, recommended by the directors of purchases and the vice president/chief financial officer and comptroller.

 This was presented in one category-purchases from institutional funds.

-The term designates funds received by the University under contracts with the United States government, private corporations, and other organizations; grants from foundations, corporations, and other donors; and University revolving funds authorized by law.
+The term designates funds received by the University under contracts with the United foundations, corporations, and other donors; and University revolving funds authorized by law.